siddhartha-gadgil/DeptWeb/_seminars/2026/2026-03-03-purba-banerjee.md

 As the final work, we consider an investor who wishes to hedge a path-dependent option with maturity $T$ using a static hedging portfolio comprising cash, the underlying, and vanilla options written on the same underlying with maturity $t_1$.
 We propose a model-free approach to construct such a portfolio.
 The framework is inspired by the
 _primal-dual_ Martingale Optimal Transport (MOT) problem, which was pioneered by [2].
 The dual super hedge could be expensive as the traded price is not always the maximum price.
 Contrary to the approach in [3], we formulate the robust hedging problem as an optimization problem that determines a portfolio that minimizes the expected worst-case hedging error at $t_1$ (which coincides with the maturity of the options in the hedging portfolio).
 For a given portfolio, the worst-case scenario corresponds to the martingale measure with specified marginals at times $t_1, T$ that yields the maximum expected hedging error.
-The marginals are determined by the vanilla option prices with maturities $ t_1$ and $ T$.
+The marginals are determined by the vanilla option prices with maturities $t_1$ and $T$.
 This formulation leads to a _min-max_ problem.
 We provide a numerical scheme for solving this problem when a finite number of vanilla option prices are available.
 Numerical results on the hedging performance of this model-free approach are presented.
 We also provide theoretical bounds on the hedging error at $T$, the maturity of the target option.